guybedford/fft.js/README.md

-# FFT.js
+# FFT.js WASM fork
 [![Build Status](https://secure.travis-ci.org/indutny/fft.js.svg)](http://travis-ci.org/indutny/fft.js)
 [![NPM version](https://badge.fury.io/js/fft.js.svg)](https://badge.fury.io/js/fft.js)

-Implementation of Radix-4 FFT.
+This is a WASM implementation of the project by Fedor Indutny at https://github.com/indutny/fft.js, used to compare performance of JS vs WASM.

-This is a WASM implementation of the project by Fedor Indutny at https://github.com/indutny/fft.js.
+The WASM version here is written in C and compiled via LLVM into optimized WASM, implemented to exactly the same algorithm as the JS version of the code.

 WASM execution uses the Node ES Module Loader project (https://github.com/ModuleLoader/node-es-module-loader).